Asian markets flat after Apple value surpasses $1 trillion

 Advertisement

+TRADE: The White House has escalated the trade conflict between the world's two biggest economic powers, saying it may impose a 25 percent tax on $200 billion in imports from China, to take effect after a hearing and public comment.
+That is up from a 10 percent tax it proposed in June.

-ENERGY: Benchmark U.S. crude picked up 10 cents to $69.06 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 6 cents to $68.90 a barrel in electronic trading on the New York Mercantile Exchange.
 It rose 1.9 percent to $68.96 a barrel in New York.
-Brent crude, used to price international oils, shed 1 cent to $74.44 per barrel.
+Brent crude, used to price international oils, shed 11 cents to $74.34 per barrel.
 It gained 1.5 percent to $73.45 a barrel in London.

 AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jay